waynegraham/registry.clir.org/_projects/2016-digitization-and-creation-of-online-access-of-gener.md

 ---
 layout: project
-title: "Digitization and creation of online access of General Electric historical photographs, 1880-1920"
+title: Digitization and creation of online access of General Electric historical photographs, 1880-1920
 ---